a-andres1/python-sandbox/p4e1/c2-notes.md

 ~just found out this won't work with decimals, will return.
 Or I guess I need to just use a float?
 I'll check that out~

+<float> worked out just fine.
+Maybe I should just stick to python.
+Or maybe it's just the beginning so everything is easy!
+It's like 99.9% that one.
+But I'll enjoy it while it lasts.

 ### Exercise 4